Policies & Bylaws

 The MPDC Development Manual sets out the processes and standards that are expected to be followed and met whenever any development project is undertaken in accordance with the Matamata-Piako District Plan.

 The purpose of the Local Easter Sunday Shop Trading Policy ("Policy") is to enable shops to trade on Easter Sunday if they wish to.
 The Policy neither requires shops to open, or individuals to shop on Easter Sunday.

-This document outlines all of Council's Fees and Charges.
-These fees and charges are applicable from 1 July 2017 and are inclusive of GST (except where otherwise specified).
+This outlines all of Council's Fees and Charges, including dog registration fees, building and resource consent fees, swimming pool entry fees, hireage fees etc. These fees and charges are applicable from 1 July each year and are inclusive of GST (except where otherwise specified).

 This policy outlines Council’s responsibility and role in dealing with gambling venues within the Matamata-Piako District.
-Note that Council also has a TAB Board Venue Policy (see below).
+Note that Council also has a TAB Board Venue Policy.

 Central government introduced the Psychoactive Substances Act 2013 in July 2013.
 This Act allows councils to work with their communities to determine where licensed retail outlets can be located through the development of a Legal Highs Policy.
 This policy is then considered by the Authority when making decisions on applications for licenses to sell legal highs.